illianyh/allcats-app/README.md

 ## Built With

-React, React Hooks and Material UI
+React, React Hooks, Material UI and React Lottie

 ## Recommendations / Future Improvements

-Login/Authentication to manage an cat adoption application
+Login/Authentication for user to manage cat adoption application

 More detailed each of the cat's page and compherensive Donate's page